-A vigilant local vet found a large mass in the caudal abdomen of a bull terrier called Nathan at a routine examination.
+A vigilant local vet found a large mass in the caudal abdomen of a bull terrier called Nathan during a routine examination.

 Follow up chemotherapy might be considered, but this needs to be pondered carefully as there are young children in the house.